fantasmoio/Fantasmo-iOS-SDK/README.md

 ### Providing Location Updates

-By default, during localization the `FMParkingViewController` uses a `CLLocationManager` internally to get automatic updates to the device's location.
+By default, during localization the `FMParkingViewController` uses a `CLLocationManager` internally to get automatic updates of the device's location.
 If you would like to provide your own `CLLocation` updates, you can set the `usesInternalLocationManager` property to `false` and manually call `updateLocation(_ location: CLLocation)` with each update to the location.

 ```swift
 let parkingViewController = FMParkingViewController(sessionId: sessionId)

 // disables the internal CLLocationManager
 parkingViewController.usesInternalLocationManager = false
 self.present(parkingViewController, animated: true)